Get Ready to Apply

 Review admission requirements and make sure you have your required documents such as transcripts ready to be submitted.

-Post-Master’s Nurse Practitioner Final Deadline for Admission only – April 30
+Master of Nursing Final Application Deadline – April 30

 Starts: April 30, 2024

 Step 1: Complete School of Graduate Studies (SGS) Online Admissions Application

 - Create an Account to begin your application.
 You will receive a verification code via email.
 Enter your verification code and create a password.

 - Pay the mandatory application fee through the applicant status portal immediately after submitting your application.
 Your application will not be processed until the application fee is received.

 - Upload required documents including unofficial transcripts, statements of intent, and more, through your applicant status portal.

 - Enter information for referees.
 Referees will automatically receive a notification email that they have been requested to complete a reference for your application, along with instructions to submit their reference letter in the application system.
 If you need to change your referees, please contact email@example.com (Subject line: Change referees for new applicant).
 Please provide your first and last name and U of T applicant number.